-This MSc course is aimed at students with general engineering/science backgrounds.
-During the course, you will gain the knowledge and skills required for a career in power engineering.
-For students who already possess a background in electrical and/or electronic engineering, this course is an opportunity to update your knowledge with the latest developments in renewable energy and smart grids.
+Our MSc Electrical Power Engineering will give you the knowledge and skills required for a career in power engineering and is aimed at students with general engineering/science backgrounds.
+For those with a background in electrical and/or electronic engineering, the course is an opportunity to update your knowledge with the latest developments in renewable energy and smart grids.
+You will gain the opportunity to develop skills in advanced Electrical Engineering whilst learning and doing research in relevant and critical technology areas.

+You will be introduced to research-led teaching in cutting-edge technologies, materials and processes that enable the generation, transmission, conversion and control of electrical power.
 The course is delivered by a team of world-class research active academics in energy and power engineering, most of whom have industrial experience.
 This guarantees that the course material is always up-to-date and reflects real-world problems in industry and society.
-The individual projects (see below) will often come directly from the strategic industrial partners of the School, including Warwickshire Council, General Electric, Mott Macdonald and National Grid.
-This will give students invaluable experience of working with a variety of stakeholders and with industrial R&D teams.

 The MSc degree (totalling 180 credits) comprises: